Tucupita Marcano Player Props: Pirates vs. Giants

 Tucupita Marcano At The Plate

-- Marcano is batting .236 with 12 doubles, two triples, three home runs and 10 walks.
+- Marcano is hitting .243 with 12 doubles, two triples, three home runs and 10 walks.

+- Marcano has picked up a hit in 59.7% of his 62 games this year, with more than one hit in 11.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.